RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 In this project, you will be making your own paint program!

 <div class="scratch-preview">
-	<iframe allowtransparency="true" width="485" height="402" src="http://scratch.mit.edu/projects/embed/28541444/?autostart=false" frameborder="0"></iframe>
+	<iframe allowtransparency="true" width="485" height="402" src="http://scratch.mit.edu/projects/embed/63473366/?autostart=false" frameborder="0"></iframe>
 	<img src="paint-final.png">
 </div>

-# Step 1: Making a pen { .activity }
+# Step 1: Making a pencil { .activity }

-Let's start by making a pen, that can be used to draw on the stage.
+Let's start by making a pencil, that can be used to draw on the stage.

 ## Activity Checklist { .check }